A Deligne conjecture for prestacks: Introduction

 Interestingly, in \S \ref{parparactionpresheaves}, we obtain as a bonus, in the restricted case of presheaves, a second `orthogonal' $\TwQuilt$-action and thus solution to the Deligne conjecture.
 In particular, this action subsumes the action of Hawkins' operad $\mQuilt$ for presheaves from which he deduces the correct $\Linf$-structure \cite{hawkins}.

 \emph{Conventions.}

-We work over a field of characteristic zero even though the results of Section \ref{parquilt} and in particular Hawkins' conjecture hold over a field of any characteristic with no modifications to the proofs.
+We work over a field of characteristic zero even though the results of Section \ref{parquilt} and in particular Hawkins' conjecture hold over the integers with no modifications to the proofs.
 We use cohomological conventions throughout.
 In particular, chains on a topological space live in non-positive degrees and have a differential of degree $+1$.

 If $\sigma$ is a permutation, we use $(-1)^\sigma$ to denote its sign and $(-1)^{k+\sigma}$ should be interpreted as $(-1)^k(-1)^\sigma$.